Mother of drowned sons handed hefty bond for unrelated charges

 “I am going to leave the bonds in place at $250,000 on each count,” the judge said.

-She also won’t be allowed to communicate with the man who was arrested, who also happens to be the father of some of her children.
+She also will not be allowed to communicate with Lynn, Jr., who is also the father of some of her children.

 Copyright 2019 Sunbeam Television Corp.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.